clemecc/nameless_labyrinth/documents/functional breakdown.md

 - Players choose starting parameters
 - Intitialisation of game state and objects
 - Run game mainloop
+  - orient tile
+  - place tile (and verify that move is allowed)
+  - move pawn (and check validity)
+  - check objectives conpletion and win conditions
+  - give control to next player or end game
 - Congratulate winner

 ## GUI